-The main underwriting risk incurred by the Company is the lapse risk due to its major exposure to the significant weight in terms of provisions in interest rate sensitive products (guaranteed with profit participation).
+The main underwriting risk incurred by the Company is the expense risk which due to the run-off operational status has become the most significant risk factor.
+Sensitivity to this factor is captured in budget exercise and is closely monitored to ensure that appropriate management actions are in place to mitigate this risk.
+In addition, lapse risk is also an important contributor to uw risk due to its exposure to the significant weight in terms of liabilities in interest rate sensitive products (guaranteed with profit participation).
 Sensitivity to this risk is tested indirectly in sensitivity testing on the assets (bond yield curve).
 Due to company's run-off situation no additional sensitivity analysis has been performed in the specific risk domain.